micahhausler/mesos-docker/README.md

 `192.168.99.101`.
 If yours differ, you will have to modify the configuration and compose files with your docker VM IP addresses.

-This project also assumes you're running the standard docker toolbox installation.

 ## Setup

 ```